dleurs/cqrs-kubernetes-nodejs/README.md

 # Simple CQRS example in Kubernetes with Nodejs / TypeScript

 ## What is this project ?
 In this project, I try to build a simple app following <strong>CQRS architecture</strong>.
 I created a simple ordering platform.
-You can make orders to buy some apple and pear.
-The merchant will be able to see the total number and price of product sold.
+You can make orders to buy some apples and pears.
+The merchant will be able to see the total number and price of product ordered.
+For simplicity, here the two databases are just NodeJS app.
 ![Project architecture](/assets/CQRS.png)

 ![Gif demo of this app](/assets/testing-this-project.gif)